mikepthomas/projects/_posts/3d-sets-accessories.md

 | Side Handle                   | 2        | [eSun ABS+ (Red)](printer-filament#esun-abs-red) |   :x:   |       |
 | Tyre Support                  | 4        | [eSun ABS+ (Red)](printer-filament#esun-abs-red) |   :x:   |       |

+> [!IMPORTANT]
-**_NOTE:_** I have [modified the 3D Sets Side Handle](https://github.com/mikepthomas/3dprinting/blob/main/Designs/3D%20Sets%20Storage%20System%20Handle/3mm%20Side%20Handle%202pcs.stl) to accept a wider strap as I already have a 50mm strap that is wider than the one in the BOM.
+> I have [modified the 3D Sets Side Handle](https://github.com/mikepthomas/3dprinting/blob/main/Designs/3D%20Sets%20Storage%20System%20Handle/3mm%20Side%20Handle%202pcs.stl) to accept a wider strap as I already have a 50mm strap that is wider than the one in the BOM.
 Shared with permission.